Fix Guide

 February 8, 2026

-1. Go to Settings → Discussion in your WordPress admin.
+1. Navigate to Settings then Discussion in your WordPress admin.

 2. Scroll down to the Avatars section.